Marlon668/VerificationClaimsWithTimeAttribution/readme.md

 - path to save the model/where previous model is saved
 - parameter alpha for the attribution of the article text
 - 'training'
+- boolean value to indicate if the article text is with preText or not

 For evaluating the various models in terms of micro- and macroF1, run the above files with the following arguments:
 - path to save the model/where previous model is saved
 - parameter alpha for the attribution of the article text
 - 'evaluation'
+- boolean value to indicate if the article text is with preText or not

 #### Local model

 For training the local model run division2DifferenceTimeText/verificationModelLocal.py when using a BiLSTM as encoder or division2DifferenceTimeText/verificationModelBERTLocal.py when using a DistilRoBERTA model with the following arguments:
 - parameter alpha for the attribution of the article text
 - 'training'
+- boolean value to indicate if the article text is with preText or not

 For evaluating the various models in terms of micro- and macroF1, run the above files with the following arguments:
 - parameter alpha for the attribution of the article text
 - 'evaluation'
+- boolean value to indicate if the article text is with preText or not

 #### Model with attribution of both the publication date and the in text timexes